FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/silver_tvl.md

 {% docs uniswap_v2_tvl_table_doc %}

 Methodology:
-Sums getReserves() values for token0 and token1 across all pools
+Sums getReserves() values for token0 and token1 across all pools where both tokens are verified.
+This filtering removes spam/low-liquidity pools to provide a more accurate TVL value.

 {% enddocs %}

 {% docs uniswap_v3_tvl_table_doc %}

 Methodology:
-Sums token0 and token1 balances held by each pool contract
+Sums token0 and token1 balances held by each pool contract where both tokens are verified.
+This filtering removes spam/low-liquidity pools to provide a more accurate TVL value.

 {% enddocs %}

 {% docs uniswap_v4_tvl_table_doc %}

 Methodology:
-Sums token0 and token1 balances held by the PoolManager singleton + any associated hook contracts
+Sums token0 and token1 balances held by the PoolManager singleton + any associated hook contracts where both tokens are verified.
+This filtering removes spam/low-liquidity pools to provide a more accurate TVL value.

 {% enddocs %}